 Design tips for edgy, Gothic-inspired engagement rings

-In this post, we will be looking at tailoring your engagement ring to give it either a very Gothic design or a hint of ‘edginess’.
+In this post, we will be looking at tailoring a custom engagement ring to give it either a very Gothic design or a hint of ‘edginess’.
 If you’d prefer to just view lots of examples of the style and start designing your own, view our Gothic rings gallery here.
 There are many design tips for creating a different, slightly darker engagement ring, if that is more your style!
 Think, engagement rings for rockers, punks or even just the less ‘girly’ of us out there!
 We have a lot of clients who fit the ‘alternative’ engagement ring bracket, from extreme to subtle…. so, lets look at how to add a touch of ‘edge’.

 Skull engagement rings

 One of the first design elements we can use to create a Gothic engagement ring would be the trusty skull.
 Now, most skulls featured in Gothic jewellery are human style skulls, but don’t forget, you can use animal skulls too – some of which can be quite beautiful.
 If you are after a ‘no holes barred’ dark engagement ring, then you may want to feature skulls prominently, like the example images above.
 However, that’s not all we can do with skulls.
 If you want to feature this edgier design element in your ring but don’t want it to be too obvious, you can pull the skulls under the stones or incorporate them into the setting, so they are there, but not centre stage.
 Another design option is to consider black rhodium plating the skulls or giving them an alternative look, such as bead blast or matte finishing.